casdoor/casdoor-website/docs/how-to-connect/mcp/connect-claude-desktop.md

 ---
-title: Connect Claude Desktop
+title: Connect Claude Desktop to MCP
-description: Step-by-step guide to connect Claude Desktop to Casdoor's MCP server
+description: Connect Claude Desktop to Casdoor’s MCP server with OAuth.
-keywords: [MCP, Claude Desktop, OAuth, PKCE, MCP client]
+keywords: [MCP, Claude Desktop, OAuth, PKCE]
 authors: [hsluoyz]
 ---

-This guide walks you through connecting Claude Desktop to Casdoor's MCP server, enabling Claude to manage your Casdoor applications, users, and other resources through natural language commands.
+Connect Claude Desktop to Casdoor’s MCP server so Claude can manage your applications, users, and resources via natural language.

 ## Prerequisites

-Before you begin, ensure you have:

 - A running Casdoor instance (accessible via HTTPS recommended for production)
 - [Claude Desktop](https://claude.ai/download) installed on your computer
 - Admin access to your Casdoor instance to create applications

-## Step 1: Create an Application in Casdoor
+## Step 1: Create an application in Casdoor

-First, configure a Casdoor application that Claude Desktop will use for OAuth authentication:
+Create a Casdoor application for Claude Desktop’s OAuth:

 1. Log in to your Casdoor admin panel
 2. Navigate to **Applications** and click **Add**